IVF and work: new study tracks emotional toll on women

 Summary

 This study looked at how in vitro fertilization (IVF) affects the quality of life of working women.
-Researchers followed 200 women starting their first IVF treatment, using surveys to measure emotional, physical, and social well-being over 18 months.
-The goal was to understand the challenges these women face and find ways to better support them.
+Researchers followed 200 women starting their first IVF treatment, using questionnaires to measure emotional, social, and work-related impacts over up to 18 months.
+The goal was to understand the challenges these women face and identify factors that may lower their quality of life.

 Get updates